Man To Spend Two Decades In Prison For Attempted Rape Of Prostitute In Area

-An Orange County man was sentenced to a total of 18 to 22 years in prison for the attempted rape of a prostitute.
+An area man was sentenced to a total of 18 to 22 years in prison for the attempted rape of a prostitute.

 During the trial, prosecutors argued that late in the evening on Sept.
 16, 2018, Williams sent a text message to a Port Jervis prostitute, arranging to meet her on West Main Street for a sexual encounter, the DA's Office said.